Understanding Transactions and Payment Status

 - Click on a transaction row to open its details

-Transaction detail view has three tabs:
+Transaction detail view tabs:

 | Tab | Shows |